rasnell-01/BSCSSE-Capstone/apps/docs/design/Full-Inventory-App-Design-Document.md

 - This DFD provides a high-level view of data movement, complementing the **Sequence Diagrams** (Part 4) for specific use cases.
 - Future enhancements like offline support (Part 10, Section 10.3) will extend the DFD with local storage flows.

-# Inventory App Design Document - Part 10: Enhancements
+# Inventory App Design Document - Part 10.1: Enhanced User Authentication and Authorization

 ## 10.1 Enhanced User Authentication and Authorization